Disclaimer

 - I/O wait is harder to simulate perfectly with

-, but we can try: - Observe
+stress, but we can try: - Observe

-value in the CPU summary line.
+top/htop.
+Look at the%wavalue in the CPU summary line.
 Does it increase significantly? - Observe

-increase? - Observe
+mpstat.
+Does%iowaitincrease? - Observe

-.
+vmstat 1.
+Look at thewacolumn undercpuand thebcolumn underprocs.
 Do they increase? - Note: The effectiveness of

-depends heavily on your disk speed and system configuration.
+--iodepends heavily on your disk speed and system configuration.

 - I/O wait is harder to simulate perfectly with

-.
+Conclusion: You have used stress to create controlled CPU load and observed its impact using top, htop, mpstat, and uptime.
 You saw how load affects overall and per-core utilization percentages and how the system load average reflects the demand on the CPU(s).
-You also briefly explored how I/O-bound tasks affect the %wa
+You also briefly explored how I/O-bound tasks affect the %wa metric.
+This hands-on experience helps in interpreting these metrics when analyzing real-world performance issues.

 3. Memory Monitoring and Analysis